Virginia and Martin Krause Scholarship Fund

 His goal for establishing this scholarship fund was not only to help current students enrolled at MLHS but also to attract new students who may not be able to attend without financial assistance.

-“We were proud that this school is still here after 34+ years – and want it to be here for decades to come.”
-Martin also expressed the desire for more people to follow his example.
+“We were proud that this school is still here after so many years–and want it to be here for decades to come.” said Martin.
+He also expressed the desire for more people to follow his example.
 “Virginia and I both hope others will consider a charitable contribution to Martin Luther through scholarships.
 It’s a wonderful legacy to leave for our next generation.
-Our goal was for this scholarship fund to last into perpetuity. and anyone who would like to join us is welcome.”
+Our goal was for this scholarship fund to last into perpetuity and anyone who would like to join us is welcome.”

-God bless the memory of Virginia Krause and the life of Martin Krause.
+God bless the memory of Virginia and Martin Krause.
 To God be all the glory.

 Both helped with spring and fall rummage sales over the years, with Virginia missing only one until her passing.
 One of Virginia’s passions was to sort through the donated jewelry, make needed repairs, and bag it.
 She took unique pieces and made them into a dazzling Christmas tree artwork that sold at the dinner auction.

-Marty and Virginia spearheaded the Spring Benefit Dinner for many years and continued their support by offering several challenge matches at the Joyful Thanks Fall Benefit.
-They also enjoyed purchasing dinners and items at the Oh!
-What a Knight Dinner Auction, often bidding far above the actual value of the items.
+Marty and Virginia spearheaded the Spring Benefit Dinner for many years.
+They continued their support by offering several challenge matches and purchasing items at the dinner auction for well over-above their value.
 They delighted in giving and found joy in sharing their blessings.
 Both were recipients of the Martin Luther Award.

-The Virginia and Martin Krause Scholarship Fund was established through the Mankato Area Foundation to support students planning to attend Martin Luther High School.
-It was created to reward students who have exhibited a strong desire to be successful academically, as well as exemplifying a strong commitment to the community through service or having a history of involvement in extracurricular activities.
+The Virginia and Martin Krause Scholarship was created to reward students who exhibit a strong desire to be successful academically, as well as exemplifying a strong commitment to the community through service or having a history of involvement in extracurricular activities.
 Winners are selected based on this criteria apart from their cumulative GPA.
-A local advisory committee will review eligible applicants.
+A local advisory committee reviews eligible applicants.
+Selections are based on the outstanding content, thoughtfulness shown, and character of the applicants.

 “Both Virginia and I believed in the public school system," said Marty.
 “However, I also think it’s wonderful that we live in a society in which we have an opportunity to make a choice.
 In our own family, three of our children graduated from our public schools, and two graduated from Martin Luther High School.”